Janise Yntema | A Sense of Place

 February 26, 2019 1:01 pm

-A Sense of Place Landscape and Identity
+A Sense of Place

+How do we locate reality in an age when alternative truths frame both politics and press?
 Is photography objective in representing recorded fact, or has it always been an alternative truth?
 And where lies certainty within digital imaging, when what is objective and what is manipulated has been blurred, fact is changed and what was once understood is questioned?